Bills Digest No. 33, 2024-25

 Regulated entities are required to establish governance policies about how they will prevent, detect, disrupt, respond to and report scams: proposed paragraph 58BD(1)(a).
 Once established, entities are required to implement their governance policies and create performance metrics and targets assessing the effectiveness of their policies: proposed paragraphs 58BD(1)(b)–(c).
 Entities must keep records relating to their governance policies for 6 years: proposed subsection 58BF.
 If an entity fails to comply with these requirements, it may be liable for civil penalties.

 Governance policies (and associated documents) must be certified annually by a senior officer (defined in item 5): proposed subsection 58BE(1).
-If a senior officer does not certify governance policy compliance within the required timeframes, the entity is liable for civil penalties: proposed subsection 58BE(2).
+If a senior officer does not certify governance policy compliance within the required timeframes, the entity may be liable for civil penalties: proposed subsection 58BE(2).

 (2) Prevention requirements